What is food texture?

 It is therefore essential that manufacturers invest in thorough physical product testing (texture analysis instrumentation) during the earlier stages of development and production to ensure efficiency, optimised recipes and most importantly, consumer satisfaction.
 More than ever before the food industry is finding itself forced, through outside pressures, to improve constantly its product quality and to maintain that quality at a consistently high level.
 Texture Analyser systems provide the means to measure this by evaluating mechanical and physical properties.

-How is Food Texture measured?
+How is food texture measured?

 Food texture measurement optimises food quality and customer satisfaction.